dmoralesdev/Presence-Poly/README.md

 (c) 2018 Diego Morales
 MIT license.

-There are 2 node types on Presence-Poly: Presence and Network
+There are 2 node types on Presence-Poly: Bluetooth and Network

 ## Bluetooth Node:
 This node type is intended to use the onboard Bluetooth support that comes in a Raspberry Pi 3 to monitor for the "presence" of other bluetooth devices.
 This can help determine indoor positioning with respect to your RPi.
 In theory, this should also work with RPi 1-2 with an external bluetooth adapter, but it has not been tested under those conditions (please let me me know if it works).